alberreman/Internal-Policy-Proposals/Internal Policy Proposal Template.md

 The Proposed Policy Change.
 ---------------------------

-How will this benefit the company?
+How Will This Benefit the Company?
 -----------------------------------

-Please state any other relevant motivations.
+Please State Any Other Relevant Motivations.
 --------------------------------------------

+**** This document will be saved in the U drive.